aspnet/JitBench/README.md

 This step assumes the latest version of ASP.NET and the shared framework.
 Use the `-AspNetVersion` and `-FrameworkVersion` parameters to override these.

-### Step 3b: (Alternative)

-Install the ASP.NET binaries

-`.\AspNet-Install.ps1 -InstallDir .aspnet -Architecture x64`

-This will retrieve a zip of pre-optimized ASP.NET binaries and extract them for use with the MusicStore application.
-This may take a few minutes.

-This step will also set some environment variables that affect the behavior of the subsequent commands.
-You'll see in the console output some of the information about the environment variables that were set.

-This step assumes the latest version of ASP.NET and the shared framework.
-Use the `-AspNetVersion` and `-FrameworkVersion` parameters to override these.

 ### Step 4:

 Restore dependency packages